 - If you travel from December through April it’s better to book way in advance if you want to find availability.

 - Tulum it’s a great destination for family and couples or solo travelers.
 There’s everything for every taste and budget.

 - Surfers and kitesurfers in Tulum find their paradise.

 - A great vegan and healthy living community set the trend for amazing vegan restaurants and yoga studios.

 There are so many things to do in Tulum that it can be overwhelming.

+Tulum ruins are some of the most beautiful Mayan Archeological sites to photograph because it’s the only one that is right by the sea.
 You reach the site just before entering the town, where you cannot miss the entrance on the left-hand side of the road.

 However you also have access from the Hotel Zone, if you leave the car by the side of the road and walk to the entrance; either way, you would need to do some walking.
 If you are going to visit during your stay in the hotel zone, this last option is the most convenient.